 Overlooking the historic city of Antigua, with a summit of 3975 metres (13,041 ft), the Acatenango volcano is the second highest peak in Central America and the giant of all peaks in this region of the country.
 It sits alongside the famous Volcán de Fuego with both summits no more than 2 kilometres apart.
 This makes the Acatenango volcano hike so popular because anyone that’s read a bit about Guatemala will know that Fuego is among the most active volcanoes in the world.

-The summit of Acatenango gives you front row seating to some really spectacular eruptions if you’re lucky enough to get clear weather and catch Fuego on one of its good days.
-We also shouldn’t ignore the spectacular views of Antigua, Guatemala City, and an eerie looking Agua volcano sitting almost directly opposite Acatenango.
+The summit of Acatenango gives you front row seating to some spectacular eruptions if you’re lucky enough to get clear weather and catch Fuego on one of its good days.
+We shouldn’t ignore the spectacular views of Antigua, Guatemala City, and an eerie looking Agua volcano sitting almost directly opposite Acatenango.

 The Acatenango volcano itself is dormant, with the only known historical activity occurring between 1924 and 1927.
 Prehistorically, the volcano was much more active with evidence of explosive eruptions and massive lava flows.